Skip navigation

 Percussion or Vibration

-Percussion helps break up thick fluids in the lungs.
+Percussion helps break up thick fluids in your lungs.
 Either you or someone else claps a hand on your ribs while you are lying down.
 You can do this with or without clothing on your chest:

 • Form a cup shape with your hand and wrist.